Helping founders and executives become commercially sharp.

 Macro Forces

-The economic and social shifts rewriting the rules for organizations and careers
+The economic and social shifts that changed the rules for businesses, for capital, and for the people running both.

 Organizational Design